Adam Cifu: Medical education

-Adam Cifu has spent years teaching clinical medicine and evidence-based medicine at the University of Chicago.
-He has directed the courses Medical Evidence and Critical Appraisal of the Landmark Medical Literature, and, for over twenty years, directed the university's internal medicine fellowship.
-With Scott Stern and Diane Altkorn he authored the textbook, Symptom to Diagnosis: An Evidence Based Guide.
+Adam Cifu taught clinical medicine and evidence-based medicine at the Pritzker School of Medicine at the University of Chicago for decades.
+His teaching included medical the courses Medical Evidence and Critical Appraisal of the Landmark Medical Literature.
+He is the co-author of the textbook, Symptom to Diagnosis: An Evidence Based Guide.
 The book, originally published in 2006, is currently in its fourth edition.
 The book teaches an evidence-based, step-by-step process for evaluating, diagnosing, and treating patients based on their clinical complaints.
 Doody's Review stated that the book is "useful as a refresher for established clinicians when the more common diagnoses are not the cause of a patient's complaints."
-Cifu and Stern hosted the podcast S2D: The Symptom to Diagnosis Podcast in which they shared a case and diagnosis based on each chapter in the book.
-He now hosts The Clinical Excellence Podcast, which is dedicated to various facets of the physician/patient relationship.
+Cifu and co-author Scott Stern hosted the podcast S2D: The Symptom to Diagnosis Podcast in which they shared a case and diagnosis based on each chapter in the book.

 Health humanities

 Cifu has published many health humanities essays in medical journals on topics such as the death of his patients, the changes in a physician's practice over time, and the variability of practice quality from day to day.
 His most highly viewed article concerns advice to students starting medical school.
 He is a founder of the Sensible Medicine blog.